 On January 14, 2013, Focus and SOQUEM awarded a contract to the Consortium de recherche appliquée en traitement et transformation des substances minérales (COREM) of Québec-City to perform initial metallurgical tests (Phase I) on two representative composite rock samples from the Josette showing under the supervision of Roche Ltd of Québec-City.
-The objective of the test work is to produce concentrates for critical rare earths, copper and iron, respectively.
+The objective of the test work was to produce concentrates for critical rare earths, copper and iron, respectively.
 The first composite was a bulk sample comprised of 97 kg of magnetitite from the Josette showing.
-The second composite sample consisted of 235 kg of breccia-type mineralization from quarter-split NQ drill core samples from seven (7) holes drilled below trenches TR-95-29 and TR-95-30.
+The second composite sample consisted of 235 kg of breccia-type mineralization from quarter-split NQ drill core samples from seven (7) holes drilled below trenches TR-95-29 and TR-95-30 in the main mineralized zone (northeast zone of the Josette Horizon).
+The breccia-type composite sample was comprised of a representative mixture of magnetitite (60%) and brecciated granitic gneiss (40%) with 20 to 50% of magnetite veins and REE-bearing calcosilicate mineral veins.